billyquizboi/abyssonym-encrouter/README.md

 ### `monster.py`

-The `monster.py` file is used by `encounter.py` to load monster data from the game file.
+The `monster.py` file is used by `encounter.py` to load monster data from a rom.
 When run directly, `monster.py` reads the file [tables/enemycodes.txt](tables/enemycodes.txt) and prints the line number in hexadecimal followed by the monster's name for example:

 line 1 in enemycodes.txt
 ```text